omega-gg/documentation/consulting/README.md

 ## We publish your application on all major marketplaces

 Deploying is not enough, you need to reach the gates of the different marketplaces.
-That's not an easy task when it comes to streaming applications but we know our ways to succesful multimedia application publishing.
+That's not an easy task when it comes to streaming applications but we know our ways to succesful application publishing.
 When we deliver an application it will be published for testers and ready to publish for everyone.

 Supported marketplaces: Microsoft store, Apple App Store, Google Play, Steam, itch.io